 Paris (CNN) — A garden pail filled with disposable hand wipes and huge bottles of hand sanitizer can be found atop every table at Paris bistro Chez L'Ami Jean.

 At the entrance of luxury department store Galeries Lafayette, security guards who double as hygiene inspectors pump generous dollops of sanitizer into the palms of shoppers' outstretched hands.

 Along one of the busiest traffic arteries of the French capital, cars and scooters have been replaced by a steady convoy of cycling commuters some in suits, some in skirts -- who pedal beside one another in an orderly, but hurried fashion.

 And finally, on Thursday, the metal steps of the Eiffel Tower began to clang once again to the footfalls of visitors willing to climb up for a view over the city while the elevators remain out of action.

-Welcome to post-lockdown Paris, where the new normal is characterized by face masks, floor markings, plexiglass, and hand sanitizer.
+Welcome to post-lockdown Paris, where the new normal is characterized by face masks, floor markings, acrylic glass, and hand sanitizer.
 And lots of it.

 While the city has been gradually reopening as of June 2, most notably allowing residents to return to city parks and leave the house freely (they previously had to fill out forms justifying their outings), as of June 15, restaurants and cafés were allowed to reopen in Paris, in the clearest and loudest sign that the lockdown was finally over.